 - Find Out if the Dog was Vaccinated – When you report the bite to your local health department, find out whether the dog had its vaccinations.
 Do not take the dog owner’s word for it, no matter how much you trust them.

 We Will Help You

 While we hope you and your loved ones never fall victim to a dog attack, we want you to be prepared if such a tragedy does occur.
-After seeking medical attention, contact the law firm of Oshman & Mirisola, LLP immediately for a free consultation.
+After seeking medical attention, contact the law firm of The Oshman Firm, LLP immediately for a free consultation.
 We will help you decide the best path to getting you the compensation you deserve.